sidewalklabs/dtpr/README.md

+*2020 UPDATE: Please note that the open-source project DTPR is now independent of Sidewalk Labs and being stewarded by Helpful Places and an emerging coalition of partners and collaborators.
+For more information on the DTPR standard, please see this [external website](http://dtpr.helpfulplaces.com/).
+For the most current Github repo, please see [https://github.com/helpful-places/dtpr/](https://github.com/helpful-places/dtpr/)*

 # Designing for Digital Transparency in the Public Realm

 [Digital Transparency in the Public Realm](https://sidewalklabs.com/dtpr/) is a project that seeks to facilitate the co-creation of prototypes that can advance digital transparency and enable agency in the world's public spaces.